How To Sue CenturyLink in Small Claims Court

 If you’ve sent your demand letter to CenturyLink and they haven’t responded, you are free to file a suit against the company in small claims court.
-When it comes to filing paperwork, there is a lot of bureaucracy to deal with before the proceedings can actually begin.
-You will have to fill out forms for the court and potentially forms specific to each county too.
-As menial as it may seem, you need to pay attention to how many copies of the forms are required by the court; the number varies depending on your jurisdiction.
+There will be a lot of bureaucracy and paperwork to deal with before the proceedings begin.
+You will have to fill out forms for the state small claims court and potentially forms specific to each county too.
+As arcane as it may be, you need to pay attention to how many copies of each form the particular court requires.

-Should all of this seem too hard even to bother, don’t worry; DoNotPay streamlines this step as well.
-With the web browser app or the iPhone app, you will know precisely what forms your relevant small claims court requires, along with the number of copies that you need.
-And filling them out will also be a breeze because DoNotPay automatically does it for you using the information you’ve provided to its chatbots.
+Should all of this seem too tedious to bother with, don’t worry; DoNotPay streamlines this step as well.
+With the web app or the iPhone app, you will know which forms your small claims court requires, and the correct number of copies.
+DoNotPay automatically fills the forms out for you using the information you provided to its chatbots.

 DoNotPay will help you file your lawsuit against CenturyLink

-If you use DoNotPay to complete all of the required court forms, you still have to file them with the court.
-This part of the process is specific to the small claims court in question, as all of them have slightly different rules on filing.
-For example, some courts have built a web platform where users can file a suit without even leaving their homes, while others request that any plaintiffs appear before the court clerk in person.
-Once you’re done with that, the clerk will assign you a court date on which you will present your case.
+After you use DoNotPay to complete all of the required court forms, you have to file them with the court.
+The rules on how to file are specific to your local small claims court.
+For example, some courts have a web platform where users can file their suit without even leaving their homes, while others require plaintiffs to appear before the court clerk in person.
+When you do, the clerk will assign you a court date on which you will present your case.

-Keep in mind that in most small claims courts, the plaintiff must pay a fee when filing their lawsuit.
-Though the fee varies depending on the location, it’s rarely more than $75.
-If a plaintiff has a particularly bad financial position, some courts are lenient enough to waive the fee.
+Every small claims court requires the plaintiff to pay a fee when filing their lawsuit.
+The fee varies by location, but it’s rarely more than $75.
+If a plaintiff is in a particularly bad financial position, some courts are lenient enough to waive the fee.
 The vital information you need to remember is:

 - The date of your hearing